Innovation demands that you see the world through multiple lenses at the same time. – Dev Patnaik, Jump Associates

 In his book Intersection, author Milan Guenther argues that, in order to address fast growth, “modern enterprises must overcome the siloed thinking and isolated efforts of the past, and instead address internal relationships holistically.”

 A design-led approach can be used to tackle these challenges, by making a future transformation more visible.
-Most design philosophies are based on a fundamental understanding of the people you are designing for, making design a powerful tool to bridge departments and build a human-centered vision of the future.
+Most design philosophies are based on a fundamental understanding of the people you are designing for, making design a powerful tool to bridge departments and build a human-centred vision of the future.

 As companies grow, most think that adding on a design department is enough.
 The truth is, it’s not.

-It should be embedded into all levels of an organization.
+It should be embedded into all levels of an organisation.
 We need to get design into all corners of the company, and to get the most value of design (it’s no news that good design is better for business), everyone needs to be concerned about the user’s experience.
 It’s not a job, it’s a team effort.

-Building a design-led organization in Visma
+Building a design-led organisation in Visma

-At Visma, we are committed to becoming a design-led organization, taking a more universal approach to how people collaborate, in order to deliver better experience to our customers.
+At Visma, we are committed to becoming a design-led organisation, taking a more universal approach to how people collaborate, in order to deliver better experience to our customers.
 Part of Visma’s strategy for the future is to create a relevant and inspiring story, develop a design vision and, as a more recent initiative, form a team dedicated to Design Operations.

 Design Operations – the practice of reducing inefficiency in the design workflow through improved processes, tooling and team structure.
-It’s making sure that there is much tighter cooperation with other parts of the organization, so that design improvements can get into users’ hands as quickly as possible.
+It’s making sure that there is much tighter cooperation with other parts of the organisation, so that design improvements can get into users’ hands as quickly as possible.

 Yet, as we grow, design is not integrated in the process.
 Design doesn’t become a common language that everyone in the company knows how to speak.
 So how do we achieve this?
-How can we integrate design thinking into a massive organization like Visma?
+How can we integrate design thinking into a massive organisation like Visma?